Bavbav1/TailscaleTakeHome/README.md

 # TailscaleTakeHome
-This project demonstrates the deployment of secure and private Tailscale subnet routers on AWS EC2 instances.
+This assignment demonstrates the deployment of secure and private Tailscale subnet routers on AWS EC2 instances.
 The setup involves deploying EC2 instances through both Terraform and manual AWS configuration for testing purposes.
 All devices are connected to a Tailscale Tailnet, enabling private communication and routing between them.

 While the deployment was tested using two different methods, the focus remains on securely connecting and routing traffic across the Tailnet using Tailscale’s VPN service.